 A few information signs along this route showing you the coastal path and information on the wildlife like the rare Durham Argus butterfly.

 Keep going past this sign that tells you about the coastal path.

 Very clear this morning I can see all the way to Seaham from here.

-Keep Walking along until you see a read and white sign for the emergency services and the walk down the steps to the beach.
+Keep Walking along until you see a red and white sign for the emergency services and the walk down the steps to the beach.

 The steps are quite steep so be careful not to trip or slip as you make your way down.

-Coastal erosion can seen while walking along the route the waves are constantly reshaping the uk coastline.
+Coastal erosion can be seen while walking along the route the waves are constantly reshaping the UK coastline.

 Guess who’s favorite place this is!
 Toby absolutely loves it down here although he thinks every dog and human loves him also as he greets everyone like a cruise missile.